glglak/tap-dash-react-native-game/README.md

 ## Fixed Issues

 Recent fixes have addressed:
-- Added proper `index.js` that registers the main component directly using AppRegistry
+- Fixed package version mismatches (expo-haptics and expo-sharing were for Expo SDK 50 but we're using SDK 49)
-- Fixed "main has not been registered" error by ensuring correct component registration
+- Added proper `index.js` that registers the main component
-- Resolved issues with Expo native modules by simplifying code structure
+- Resolved issues with Expo native modules
 - Implemented inline game systems to reduce import complexity
 - Added proper babel and metro configuration